4th October 2015

 DECEASED

-We pray for the repose of the souls of Therese Carville, a parishioner, who died on Monday, Mary Ritson, the mother of a parishioner, and Teresa Wilkinson, who died recently.
+We pray for the repose of the souls of Nora McKee, Gerry Gillan and Alice Johnston, who died recently and for Noreen Alford Smith, whose month’s mind occurs this weekend.
 We also remember all those whose anniversaries occur at this time of year especially:

 BEREAVEMENT SUPPORT – we can be contacted on 074 5698 9458.
 Our members are Regiena Babu, Eithne Daly, Brenda McMeekin, David McMeekin, Celine Molloy, Joan Rogan and Lucy Traynor.